-To understand the difference, I would suggest to know the meaning of these two words.
-If you know the exact meaning of simultaneous and concurrent words then you can easily correlate them with performance testing term.
+To understand the difference, I would suggest to understand the meaning of these two words.
+If you know the exact meaning of simultaneous and concurrent words then you can easily correlate them with performance testing terms.

 The word concurrent is used only for the events that occur over a period of time i.e. for a span of time.
 In the performance testing term, you would say ‘a period of time’ implies ‘test duration’.

-Hence the users which are running under a test plan; irrespective of the activities they are doing; are ‘Concurrent Users’.
+Hence the users who are running under a test plan; irrespective of the activities they are doing; are ‘Concurrent Users’.

 The word simultaneous is used for the events that occur at a point in time.
 In the performance testing when you instruct all the users to perform the same transaction together then at that particular point those users become ‘Simultaneous Users’.

-The feature of Micro Focus LoadRunner Rendezvous Point helps us to make Vuser simultaneous by holding the Vuser at a particular transaction and release them all together.
+The feature of Micro Focus LoadRunner Rendezvous Point helps us to make Vuser simultaneous by holding the Vuser at a particular transaction and releasing them all together.